-We aim at showing our visitors the Bhutanese way of life in its natural environment, up close and as informal as possible.
-Breaking away from mainstream tourism trends, Bhutan Homestay is committed to offering our clients an intimate, and once in a lifetime encounter with Bhutanese villagers in their homes whilst alternating with comfortable hotels.
+We aim at showing our visitors the Bhutanese way of life in its natural environment, up close and as authentic as possible.
+Breaking away from mainstream tourism trends, Bhutan Homestay is committed to offering our clients an intimate, and once in a lifetime experience by including homestays and many personal encounters in our itineraries.

 To find out more about our dedicated crew visit TEAM.

-By booking your trip with Bhutan Homestay you will support grassroots development without paying more than the mandatory government tariff:
+By booking your trip with Bhutan Homestay you will support projects at the grassroots without paying more than the mandatory government tariff:

-2 % of the tour price will flow into a fund, created to support sustainable grassroots initiatives particularly in rural Bhutan.
+2 % of our profit will flow into sustainable grassroots initiatives, particularly in rural Bhutan.

 Types of Homes